0x5FE/WindowsAuditingTool/README.md

 # Note

 Remember to always use the tool responsibly and ethically, ensuring that you have proper authorization and adhere to legal and ethical guidelines when performing security assessments or tests.

+# Disclaimer:

+The creator are not responsible for any misuse or illegal activities performed using this script.
+This script is designed for testing purposes.